smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 Continuing on with our general exploration, we now look at in what hour of the day Trump's tweets are posted (using the entire dataset from 2009 to present).

 ![Trump's tweets per hour of day since year 2009.](/assets/hour_of_day.png)
-Bar for hour e.g. hour 14 counts tweets between 14:00:00 and 14:59:59.
+> Bar for hour e.g. hour 14 counts tweets between 14:00:00 and 14:59:59.

 So this look fairly normal, although we expected the frequency to drop off around midnight and not linger into 2 o'clock at night.

 > Could this be due to time zone differences?
 Check out and comment on this?

-If we instead do the same plot but for tree different periods,
+To find some more interesting results, let us instead do the same plot but for tree different periods:
-* Before campaign,
+* Before campaign
-* During campaign,
+* During campaign
-* After campaign (presidency),
+* After campaign (presidency)

-we can immediately see some differences between the periods.
+We can immediately see some differences between the periods.
 During the campaign, compared to before and after, we have a much more constant flow of tweets throughout the whole day.
 The tweets during the campaign even maxes out at night!
 Before and after the number of tweets decrease as the night approaches, which is in line with our previously mentioned expectation.
 The stream of tweets into the night during the elecitons is, in hindsight, not a huge suprise.
 After all, the campaign machinery is expected to run at full steam 24/7.

 ## Topic Detection